 - Daytime sleepiness

 A person who suffers from sleep apnea may stop breathing up to 30 times an hour, and these pauses can last up to a minute or more.
-Sleep apnea can dramatically impact your ability to get a good night’s sleep, and it can lead to additional long-term health problems and even death.
+Sleep apnea can dramatically impact an individual’s ability to get a good night’s sleep, and it can lead to additional long-term health problems and even death.